scott-eric-kaufman/the-whole-sek/content/the-valve/2005-11-02-citations-the-damage-done-or-how-much-lacan-before-i-resort-to-insult-and-violence.md

 Now, I see how this could become oppressive, something which confounds genuinely new thought about a text by drowning all the scholars who would work on it in historical minutae...but at the same time, I think once you _have_ an idea, it’s your responsibility to do to the research.
 But there’s a scholarly culture (more on which in my response to your next response) which doesn’t think that, as evidenced by this particular article appearing in a recent _PMLA_.

-The rest of what you say--consider the journal in which the article appears, &amp;c.--is eminently sound, and something I haven’t thought about but really should as I start to think about sending chapters out.
+The rest of what you say--consider the journal in which the article appears, &c.--is eminently sound, and something I haven’t thought about but really should as I start to think about sending chapters out.
 You know, after I write them and stuff.

 _Scott (and Rich)—maybe I’m living in a parallel universe, from which I can communicate with you all but within which people do entirely different scholarly work than the scholars in your universe._